Financial Results ZSE Group - Skupina ZSE

 Dividend Policy

-• ZSE's shareholders will target a conservative dividend policy that supports the incremental growth for the Company while also retaining the target credit profile for a strong investment grade rating
+• ZSE's shareholders aim for a conservative dividend policy that supports the incremental growth for the Company while also retaining the target credit profile for a strong investment grade rating

 • The new shareholder agreement limits the amount of dividends paid through the maximum debt ratio (so-called leverage ratio)